Epidemiology Chair Fund

 Brian and Heidi MacMahon Epidemiology Educational Fund

 In honor of one of the Department of Epidemiology’s most notable leaders, we are pursuing the opportunity to further develop resources for the Brian and Heidi MacMahon Epidemiology Educational Fund.
 A giant in the field of Cancer Epidemiology, MacMahon become prominently recognized for his work on breast cancer etiology.
 MacMahon help appointments at the University of Birmingham and at the State University of New York, Downstate Medical Center, before accepting the position as first Chair of the Harvard(T.H.
 Chan) School of Public Health in 1958.
-He severed as the departments leader for over 30 years until 1989.
+He served as the department’s leader for over 30 years until 1989.

 Please join us in contributing to the Brian and Heidi MacMahon Epidemiology Educational Fund.
 This fund supports travel for Harvard Chan School students to present at conferences around the world.
 This allows Epidemiology students the ability to get their work recognized on a national/international platform.